 Once you've done that, notice that there are a bunch of commands listed at the bottom of the screen.
 You can execute any of them by pressing Control (^ stands for control) and the indicated letter.
 We're going to Exit, so press Control-X. It will ask you whether you want to save your changes; hit Y, and then when it prompts for the filename hit Enter to accept the one we specified when we ran

-pico, which was index.html.
-A tip: WriteOut is pico-speak for "save", so use Control-O if you want to save your progress while working on something important.
+nano, which was index.html.
+A tip: WriteOut is nano-speak for "save", so use Control-O if you want to save your progress while working on something important.

 Now check out your new website!
 Go to http://www.hcs.harvard.edu/group-name to see what you've made.
 You've just created a webpage on the internet.